1. Po-ethic inquiry: Social Ego

 - What happens when whiteness others itself from the pain of racism?

 - What happens when whiteness un-numbs to the pain of racism?

 - How can we separate feeling pain with feeling fragile, weak or insecure?

 - How can we hold ourselves accountable for the pain of racism in ways that do not re-center the suffering of bodies that embody whiteness?

-- If individual hearts cannot hold collective pain what will be necessary for me to understand that ‘my heart’ is not ‘mine’?
+- If individual hearts cannot hold collective pain what will be necessary for me to understand – and act from the knowledge – that ‘my heart’ is not ‘mine’?